nark3d/PhalueObjects/README.md

 * null

 ### Can instantiate new object from value
-Rather than mutating, a new object can be instantiated from an instantiated one.
+Rather than mutating, a new object can be instantiated from an existing one.

 Example:
 ```php